Yogi Adityanath set to have bullet proof office

 Why did BJP choose Yogi Adityanath for UP top job: Amit Shah explains

-Visitors would be given passes only after a thorough scrutiny.
+Visitors would be given passes only after thorough scrutiny.
 Yogi already is under Z Plus security cover given by the Centre.